kohrrelation/kohrrelation.github.io/_pages/publications.md

 Articles (published)
 ---------------
+- **Koh, J.** (2024).
+Discussion of "Inference for extreme spatial temperature events in a changing climate with application to Ireland" by Healy, J., Tawn J., Thorne, P. and Parnell, A.". \emph{Accepted in Journal of the Royal Statistical Society: Series C}

 - Poschlod, B., **Koh, J.** (2024).
 Convection-permitting climate models can support observations to generate rainfall return levels.
 [Water Resources Research, 60(4):e2023WR035159](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2023WR035159)